lmas/thesis/thesis.typ

 - Fraud detection:
-	Here the goal is to detect any criminal activities from users that are looking for ways to fraudulently collect any resources with economical benefits, from other users or companies such as banks and insurance agencies.
+	Here the goal is to detect any criminal activities from users that are looking for ways to fraudulently collect any resources with economical benefits, from other users or companies such as banks or insurance agencies.
-	For example, any excessive communication could be flagged as an anomaly and thus indicate possible insider trading within a company.
+	For example, sudden bank transfers made by an individual inside a company could look like an anomalous pattern from their normal behaviour, indicating a potential insider trader, and analysis should flag it as such.

 - Medical and public health monitors:
 	Medical symptoms or diseases can be detected and tracked by using medical data,